MnWl3D/meanwhile-app-requests/Child Safety Standards.md

+User/Child Safety & Content Moderation Policy
+Effective Date: 11.01.2025
+Last Updated: 03.03.2025

 At Meanwhile, user safety and well-being are our top priorities.
 The app is designed exclusively for users aged 18 and older.
-We have implemented robust measures to encourage compliance, moderate content, and address inappropriate behavior effectively.

-1. Age Restrictions
-Access Policy: Meanwhile is intended for users aged 18 and older.
-Age Confirmation: During onboarding, users must confirm they are 18 or older.
-Limitations: While we take steps to restrict access by minors, we rely on users to provide truthful information about their age.
-Misrepresentation of age is a violation of our terms of use.
-2. Content Moderation
-In-App Content:
-Public sharing of explicit material, nudity, or graphic violence is strictly prohibited.
-Uploaded profile photos are visible only to authenticated users within the app.
-Automated Moderation:
-Real-time moderation is applied to chat messages in both chat and party screens, using OpenAI tools to detect and block inappropriate content.
-Photos uploaded by users are moderated automatically before they are accepted.
-Flagged Content Handling: Content flagged as inappropriate is logged for review and may lead to further action, including account suspension.
-3. Reporting and Blocking Features
-User Reporting:
-In-app reporting allows users to report inappropriate content or behavior easily.
-Reports can be made regarding explicit content, harassment, or suspected abuse.
-Blocking Mechanism:
-Users can block others to prevent interaction and maintain a safe experience.
-Action on Reports:
-Critical reports (e.g., child abuse) automatically trigger alerts to app administrators.
-Reports are reviewed promptly to assess and address any violations of community guidelines.
-4. Data Privacy
-Data Encryption: All user data is encrypted in transit and securely stored.
-Privacy Safeguards: Sensitive information is neither shared with third parties without explicit user consent nor used for purposes outside the app's functionality.
-5. Prohibited Conduct
-The following activities are strictly prohibited on Meanwhile:

-Misrepresentation of age or identity.
-Harassment, exploitation, or inappropriate behavior.
-Sharing explicit or offensive content, including nudity, sexual material, or graphic violence.
-Attempts to contact or groom minors (despite the app's 18+ design).
-6. Cooperation with Authorities
-Compliance: Meanwhile complies with all applicable laws regarding child safety and abuse prevention.
-Reporting: Any user-generated content flagged as child sexual abuse material (CSAM) is reviewed and, if verified, reported promptly to the appropriate authorities.
-7. Support and Reporting
-If you encounter inappropriate behavior or content, you can:

-Report via App: Use the in-app reporting feature to flag users or content.
-Contact Support:
-Email: spprt.at.meanwhile@gmail.com
-Developers' email: stefan.simic950@gmail.com
-8. Disclaimer
-Meanwhile relies on user-provided information for age verification.
-The app reserves the right to take action against users who misrepresent their age or violate our safety policies.
-By using the app, users agree to comply with these safety standards and report violations promptly.
+We implement strict measures to moderate content, prevent harm, and address inappropriate behavior.

+1. Age Restrictions & Access Policy
+✅ Age Limit: Meanwhile is only for users 18+.
+✅ Age Confirmation: During onboarding, users must confirm they are 18 or older.
+✅ Misrepresentation of Age: Providing a false age is a violation of our terms and may result in a permanent ban.

+2. Content Moderation & Community Standards
+🚫 Strictly Prohibited Content:

+Explicit material, nudity, or graphic violence
+Hate speech, threats, harassment, or bullying
+Fake profiles, impersonation, or deceptive identity use 🔍 Moderation Measures:

+Real-time AI moderation (via OpenAI) detects & blocks inappropriate chat messages & images.
+All uploaded profile photos are reviewed automatically before being visible to other users.
+User-reported content is logged for review—serious violations may lead to account suspension or bans.
+3. Reporting & Blocking Features
+🚨 Report Users or Content

+In-app reporting allows users to flag inappropriate behavior or content.
+Reports may cover explicit content, harassment, impersonation, or suspected abuse.
+🚫 Blocking Features

+Users can block others to prevent future interactions.
+⚡ How Reports Are Handled

+Reports are reviewed within 24-48 hours.
+Severe violations (e.g., threats, exploitation) are prioritized immediately.
+Repeat offenders will be permanently banned.
+4. Data Privacy & Moderation Transparency
+🔒 How We Protect Your Data:

+All user data is encrypted during storage and transmission.
+Uploaded photos are securely stored in AWS S3 storage.
+Moderation AI detects & flags harmful content, but human review is applied when necessary.
+📢 Data Retention Policy:

+If you delete your account, your data will be permanently erased within 7 days.
+You can revoke our access to your Spotify account at any time via Spotify Account Settings.
+5. Prohibited Conduct & Enforcement
+⚠️ Violations of our community guidelines will result in:
+1️⃣ Warning (for minor infractions)
+2️⃣ Temporary suspension (if behavior persists)
+3️⃣ Permanent account ban (for repeat or severe violations)

+🚫 Users will be banned for:
+❌ Harassment, exploitation, or threats
+❌ Sharing explicit/offensive content
+❌ Misrepresentation of age or identity
+❌ Attempts to contact or groom minors (despite 18+ policy)

+6. Cooperation with Law Enforcement
+Meanwhile fully complies with legal requirements to prevent harm and illegal activity.

+Any child sexual abuse material (CSAM) is immediately reported to authorities.
+We cooperate with law enforcement agencies where legally required.
+7. Support & Contact
+If you experience inappropriate behavior or content, you can:
+📢 Report via App: Use the in-app reporting feature.
+📧 Email Support: spprt.at.meanwhile@gmail.com
+📍 Developers' Email: stefan.simic950@gmail.com

+📌 By using Meanwhile, you agree to these safety policies and commit to reporting any violations.